maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

 </video>

 ### 2. Strain
 I designed a circuit to measure the strain and the deformation.
-Unfortunately, I had no SMD components at hand so I did it on a breaboard but it works !
+Unfortunately, I had no SMD components at hand so I did it on a breadboard but it works!
 It seems complex but is quite simple.
 It is made of:

 - A strain gauge, i.e. a resistance that varies with the strain